 When building a computer, the power supply unit is one of the essential parts to consider (PSU).
 It gives power to everything else in the system, so choosing a high-quality unit to meet your power needs and keep your system running well is essential.
 However, with so many options available, it can be challenging to make the right choice.
-Several organizations have created PSU Tier List to help users make informed decisions when selecting a power supply.
+Several organisations have created PSU Tier List to help users make informed decisions when selecting a power supply.
 These lists rank power supplies based on their quality, efficiency, and reliability, allowing users to create a more informed decision when selecting a power supply.

 One way to make choosing a power supply for a PC easier is to know what the different PSUs offer.
 Our PSU tier system groups by how well they work, their features, and how much they cost, so it’s important to know what you want before you buy.